JanetteMujica/PersonalWebsiteForAnAcademicResearcher/README.md

 ## Creation process

 In the links below, I share early wireframes of the project.
-Since then, I went through an iterative process with my teacher, classmates, users, and researcher in question, that guided my design decisions.
-For example, I changed the hamburger icon menu for a much simpler, visible, and straightforward menu system that makes the content of the website very clear.
-It also led me to reorganise the welcome page to put forward the researcher's biography.
+Thereafter, I went through an iterative process.
+I consulted with my teacher, classmates, and the researcher in question which guided my design decisions.

+For example, I changed the hamburger menu for a simpler, visible, and straightforward menu system that makes the structure of the website much clearer.
+It also led me to reorganise the welcome page and put forward the researcher's biography.

 - <a href="https://mathieubcd.com/midterm.mathieubcd.com/index.html" target="_blank">
     Project</a>